daimond113/pesde/README.md

 <br>

+# Important

+> pesde is currently being rewritten, and this new version is not yet ready for use.
+You can find the stable version in the `master` branch.

 pesde is a package manager for Roblox that is designed to be feature-rich and easy to use.
 Currently, pesde is in a very early stage of development, but already supports the following features: